aesawy83-ai/AI-Facade-Inspection/README.md

 This project addresses the gap between manual façade inspection and BIM-integrated digital twin workflows.
 The aim is to transform façade imagery into structured, traceable condition information that can support maintenance planning and future digital twin integration.

-The current repository implements the **Detect** stage of the workflow using a YOLOv8-based crack detection pipeline.
+The current repository implements the **Detect** stage of the workflow using a YOLOvXXX-based crack detection pipeline.
 Future stages will extend this toward structured outputs, BIM association, and condition-aware asset records.

 ## Workflow Stages
 1. Capture – source-agnostic image acquisition